House Republicans issue criminal referrals for James and Hunter Biden, alleging they lied to Congress

 Weiss was appointed special counsel last August to oversee the Justice Department's investigation into Hunter Biden.
 He has brought tax and gun charges against the president's son, and Hunter Biden has pleaded not guilty.
 A trial in the case stemming from Hunter Biden's purchase of a firearm while he was a drug user began this week in Delaware.

-The criminal referrals from Republicans arose from a transcribed interview lawmakers conducted with James Biden on Feb.
-21 and a deposition with Hunter Biden on Feb.
+The referrals for prosecution arose from a transcribed interview lawmakers conducted with James Biden on Feb.
+21 and a closed-door deposition with Hunter Biden on Feb.
 28.

 Republicans claimed Hunter Biden "falsely distanced himself" from a firm called Rosemont Seneca Bohai, LLC, and lied about whether he held positions there.
 They said the committees received documents showing Hunter Biden was the firm's corporate secretary.
 Republicans also alleged the president's son told lawmakers an "entirely fictitious account" regarding text messages he sent to a Chinese business partner that mentioned his father was present with him at the time the messages were drafted.